CooldownΒΆ

 2. For each manager that natively enforces a release-age gate (see the support table below), injects the manager’s dedicated environment variable carrying that cutoff into every CLI call.
 The manager’s own resolver then excludes every version published after the cutoff, including transitive dependencies.

 3. For each manager without a native gate, skips install / upgrade with a warning (fail-closed).
-Pass --allow-no-cooldown (or set allow_no_cooldown = true in the config file) to run those managers anyway, without the safeguard.
+Pass --allow-unsupported-managers (or set require_cooldown_support = false in the config file) to run those managers anyway, without the safeguard.

 4. Leaves read-only operations (outdated, installed, search) untouched: information is never blocked, only mutations are.